Controversies in professional sumo

-Professional sumo has had several controversies over its long history.
-These include proven allegations of match-fixing to hazing.
+Professional sumo has faced a number of controversies throughout its history, ranging from proven match-fixing scandals to allegations of hazing.

 Match-fixing

 Kiyoseumi was forced to retire after an investigation found him guilty of match-fixing.

 Due to the hierarchical structure of the sport, where top ranked wrestlers have great advantages in salary and status over lower ranked wrestlers, speculation about the existence of match-fixing and isolated reports of match fixing have surfaced over the years.
 The Japan Sumo Association (JSA) repeatedly denied any wrestlers were involved in match-fixing, known as yaocho, and even took publishers to court over such allegations.

 In 2002, economists Steven Levitt and Mark Duggan published a paper using econometrics in order to suggest that match-fixing in sumo exists.
 Popularized in Levitt's book Freakonomics, the study found that 70% of wrestlers with 7–7 records on the final day of the tournament (i.e., seven wins and seven losses, and one fight to go) won.
 The percentage was found to rise the more times the two wrestlers had met, and decrease when the wrestler was due to retire.
 The study found that the 7–7 wrestlers won around 80% of the time when statistics suggest they had a probability of winning only 48.7% of the time against their opponents.
 The authors concluded that those who already have 8 wins collude with those who are 7–7 and let them win, since the 8-win wrestlers had already secured their ranking.